aaroncanillas/2wd-mobile-robot-obstacle-detection/README.md

 **Hardware Design**

-A sturdy yet lightweight chassis was constructed using multiple layers of cardboard, glued together for added rigidity.The motors were positioned at opposite ends of the chassis for balanced movement.
+A sturdy yet lightweight chassis was constructed using multiple layers of cardboard, glued together for added rigidity.
+The motors were positioned at opposite ends of the chassis for balanced movement.
 The HC-SR04 sensor was strategically placed at the front, maximizing its detection range for obstacle avoidance.
 All wires were securely routed and organized within the chassis using cable ties, minimizing entanglement and potential damage.

 ![hardware design](https://github.com/aaroncanillas/2wd-mobile-robot-obstacle-detection/blob/7a72fb4e61e3f32822cc2c5e5135fadd647dcf6f/2wd%20mobile%20robot%20images/hardware.png)